Nursing

 The Four APRN Roles and Their Care Coordination Functions

 You cannot write a credible APRN care coordination assignment without a precise understanding of the four defined APRN roles and what care coordination actually looks like within each.
 This is not about memorizing bullet points — it is about understanding how clinical responsibility, scope of practice, and care coordination functions differ across roles in ways that materially shape the arguments you make in your papers.
-The evolution of nursing practice into these four distinct advanced roles has been driven precisely by the complexity of care coordination demands that RN-level practice was not designed to manage.

 Certified Nurse Practitioner (NP)